 Disclaimer: This site contains affiliate links, as an amazon associate I earn from qualifying purchases.

-But not all carbs are equal so let’s talk about good carbs vs bad carbs so that you can confidently know how to choose the good carbs for weight loss.
+Not all carbs are equal so let’s talk about good carbs vs bad carbs so that you can confidently know how to choose the good carbs for weight loss.

 What is the difference between good and bad carbohydrates?